JulianQueiroz/JulianQueiroz/README.md

 ### <div align="center"></div>

-- I developed [heartlyy](https://heartlyy.vercel.app/) 💗, an website where couples can create personalized cards that celebrate their love story.

-- I also created [Bandeco](https://t.me/bandejao_ufrj), a telegram bot that sends the daily menu of the UFRJ university restaurant.
+- I created [Bandeco](https://t.me/bandejao_ufrj), a telegram bot that sends the daily menu of the UFRJ university restaurant.

 - Currently working at Bugarin Tecnologia as a software developer.